project-gemmi/gemmi/docs/grid.rst

   (0, 0, 0, 0.125)

-The point can also be converted to index and to fractional and orthoghonal c oordinates, as will be demonstrated later.
+The point can also be converted to index and to fractional and orthoghonal coordinates, as will be demonstrated later.

 .. _buffer_protocol: